impresso/impresso-text-acquisition/README.md

 ## Purpose

-Import the data from Olive OCR XML files into a canonical JSON format defined by the Impresso project.
+Import the data from Olive OCR XML files into a canonical JSON format defined by the Impresso project (see [documentation of schemas](./README_schemata.md)).

 ## Input data